 The school will use the information it obtains to analyse any gaps present in its equality documentary.

 6. Publishing information

-The school will publish information to demonstrate its compliance with the Act.
-The school will publish information relating to people within the school community who share relevant protected characteristics, including:
+The school will publish information to demonstrate its compliance with the Act, this will be available on the school's website.